OpenMDAO/POEMs/POEM_22.md

 --------
 One method to get around this issue is to use a "builder" (see the MPHYS project).
 The builder object can read in the mesh and pass shape data to each of the components as they are created.
-Builders can be passed as an arguments to other builders to share shape information between subsytems (in MPHYS this is used by the transfer components)
+Builders can be passed as an arguments to other builders to share shape information between subsytems (in MPHYS this is used by the transfer components).

 However, this method greatly increases the complexity of the code and reduces modularity.
 For each new model in which the components are used, a new builder must be made or an existing builder must be generalized (increasing complexity).